LandonScottBridgewater/O2O/README.md

 For instance, if it is given a song and a slowed and reverb version of the song, it will pick the original on its own.

 ---

+- Note: query_sources is built to be built into other applications, but it may work by itself.

 ### Functions